javascript-studio/studio-json-request/README.md

-# HTTP(S) JSON Request Wrapper for Node
+# Studio JSON Request

-A tiny Node HTTP(S) request wrapper, for JSON requests and responses, with timeout support and status code validation.
+📡 A tiny Node HTTP(S) request wrapper, for JSON requests and responses, with timeout support and status code validation.

 ## Usage